Create an Airwallex account today

 Growth Content Manager

-Compare the top 8 payment gateway providers and services in Malaysia (2026)
+Top 8 payment gateway providers & services in Malaysia (2026)

-• Airwallex supports 160+ local payment methods globally and lets you accept payments in 130+ currencies, so your customers can pay their way while you reduce FX costs and improve your bottom line.
+• Airwallex supports 160+ local payment methods and offers like-for-like settlement in 20+ currencies, so you can reduce FX costs and improve checkout conversion.

-When customers’ preferred methods aren’t available, they often abandon the purchase.
-This means that the wrong payment setup has a direct impact on your revenue.
+When customers' preferred methods aren't available, they often abandon the purchase.
+So, the wrong payment set-up has a direct impact on your revenue.

-In this guide, we explain how payment gateways work in Malaysia and what to look for when comparing providers.
-You’ll get a side-by-side breakdown of eight major platforms and learn how to pick the one that best fits your business.
-We’ll also show how Airwallex can help you offer more ways to pay, reduce operational costs, and make every transaction count.
+In this guide, we'll walk you through how payment gateways work in Malaysia and what to look for when comparing providers.
+You'll get a side-by-side breakdown of eight major platforms and learn how to pick the one that best fits your business.
+We'll also show how Airwallex can help you offer more ways to pay, reduce your costs and improve your payment success rates.

 The top 8 payment gateway providers in Malaysia in 2026

-1. Airwallex: Airwallex is a global financial platform offering customisable low- and no-code payment gateway solutions to help businesses accept payments quickly across channels.
-Beyond payments, it provides a comprehensive suite including foreign exchange, multi-currency accounts, and Corporate Cards to streamline global operations.
+• Airwallex: Airwallex is a global financial platform with customisable low- and no-code payment gateway solutions that let you accept payments quickly across channels.
+Beyond payments, you get foreign exchange, multi-currency accounts and Corporate Cards to streamline your global finance work.

-2. Adaptis: Adaptis is NTT DATA Payment Services’ e‑commerce payment suite, bringing together capabilities previously offered under the iPay88 and eGHL brands.
-It delivers online payment solutions with strong support for local payment methods and merchant servicing.
+• Adaptis: Adaptis is NTT DATA Payment Services' e‐commerce payment suite, combining what was previously offered under the iPay88 and eGHL brands.
+The platform gives you online payment tools with strong support for local payment methods and merchant support.

-4. Fiuu: Fiuu is a Malaysia-based payment gateway that enables businesses to receive local and cross-border payments across Southeast Asia.
-It supports popular regional payment methods in Southeast Asia.
+• Fiuu: Fiuu is a Malaysia-based payment gateway that lets you receive local and cross-border payments across South East Asia.
+You can use popular regional payment methods across South East Asia.

-5. HitPay: HitPay is a full-stack payment gateway designed for small businesses in APAC, offering local payment methods and easy-to-use tools.
-Its ecosystem includes checkout, invoicing, and no-code integrations.
+• HitPay: HitPay is a full-stack payment gateway designed for small businesses in APAC, with local payment methods and easy-to-use tools.
+The platform comes with checkout, invoicing and no-code integrations.

-6. PayPal: PayPal is a global payment solution provider recognised for secure transactions and a familiar checkout experience.
-Merchants benefit from its international reach and a range of tools that support online commerce and customer trust.
+• PayPal: PayPal is a global payment provider known for secure transactions and a familiar checkout experience.
+You get international reach and a range of tools for online commerce and customer trust.

-7. SenangPay: SenangPay is a Malaysia-based gateway offering local payment solutions and cross-border capabilities tailored to small businesses across Malaysia and Indonesia.
-It emphasises simplicity with quick setup, local language support, and accessible pricing.
+• SenangPay: SenangPay is a Malaysia-based gateway with local payment options and cross-border features for small businesses across Malaysia and Indonesia.
+The platform focuses on simplicity with quick set-up, local language support and accessible pricing.

-8. Stripe: Stripe is a developer-friendly payments platform offering an extensive range of customisable tools for online businesses.
-Its application programming interfaces (APIs), billing features, and fraud prevention products support fast-growing companies seeking to optimise conversion and scale globally.
+• Stripe: Stripe is a developer-friendly payments platform with a wide range of customisable tools for online businesses.
+The APIs, billing features and fraud prevention products work for fast-growing companies looking to improve conversion and scale globally.

-Before we go into the details, here are two overview tables that you can use to compare each payment gateway.
-The first overview looks at features, while the second overview looks at fees.
+Before we dive in, here are two overview tables you can use to compare each payment gateway.

 Payment gateway feature comparison